ccsurratt/dsc-phase-1-project-v3/README.md

 ## Data Understanding

 This dataset only contains information about aviation accidents - not all flights.
 Therefore, risk cannot be assessed by looking simply at the number of passengers in accidents or by evaluating which plane types, weather conditions, etc. have the highest numbers of accidents.
-Instead, the number of passengers injured (including fatal injuries, serious injuries, and minor injuries) will be compared to the number of passengers injured.
+Instead, the number of passengers injured (including fatal injuries, serious injuries, and minor injuries) will be compared to the number of passengers uninjured.
 These injury categories will be compared across several features:

 * Plane make and model
 * Weather conditions